What is a Probate? And Selling a House in Probate Florida

 How Long Does It Take to Sell a Probate House in Florida?

-Florida probate is straightforward it can be as quick as 45 days with a will.
+Florida probate court is straightforward it can be as quick as 45 days with a will.
 What is a probate executor?
 The executor’s primary duty is to safeguard the estate’s assets for distribution to heirs or beneficiaries per the will.
-If the estate has significant debt, back taxes, or has been neglected, the executor, administrator, or Court may sell the property to clear these debts, even in the presence of heirs.
+If the estate has a lot of debt, back taxes, or has been ignored, the executor or court may sell the property.
+They can do this to pay off these debts, even if there are heirs present.

 Last will and testament with home keys